What is Inbound Marketing?

 The convert phase is precisely where CRM software comes in so handy.
 With a CRM that your marketers and salespeople are diligently updating, you can keep track of who’s visiting your site, which pages they’ve read, what info they’ve given you, how many times you’ve reached out to them, and so on.

 The close phase corresponds directly to the decision phase of the buyer’s journey — the customer is ready to make a decision, and you’re ready to turn a lead into a customer.
-It’s the bottom of the funnel, so this is hard part, but don’t give up!
+It’s the last stage in the sales or marketing cycle, so this is hard part, but don’t give up!

 If you have a dedicated sales team, make sure they’re in the loop with marketing efforts, pricing, promotions, and so on.
 You don’t want them to go in blind and over- or under-promise because they haven’t kept up.